Philip Sparke was born in London and studied

 A close association with banding in Japan led to a commission (Celebration) from and eventual recording of his music with the Tokyo Kosei Wind Orchestra.
 This opened the door worldwide to his wind band music and led to several commissions, particularly from the United States.
 In 1996 the US Air Force Band commissioned and recorded Dance Movements, which won the prestigious Sudler Prize in 1997.
 In September 2000 he was awarded the Iles Medal of the Worshipful Company of Musicians for his services to brass bands.
 In 2005 Music of the Spheres won the National Band Association/William D. Revelli Memorial Band Composition Contest.
 In 2011 he received the BUMA International Brass Award for his contribution to brass music.

-His conducting and adjudicating activities have taken him to most European countries, Scandinavia, Australia, New Zealand, Japan, Canada and the USA.
-In May 2000, he took the major step of becoming a full-time composer by founding his own publishing company, Anglo Music Press.
+His conducting and adjudicating activities have taken him to most European countries, Scandinavia, Australia, New Zealand, Japan, Taiwan, South Korea, Canada and the USA.
+In May 2000 he took the major step of becoming a full-time composer by founding his own publishing company, Anglo Music Press.
 The company is devoted to publishing his brass band, concert band, fanfare band and instrumental publications as well as recordings dedicated to his latest works.